nickolas1/rosemoeckel/README.md

 ###NOTE ABOUT imagename:
 Each image that’s on the page needs two files: a normal image and a thumbnail.
 The normal images have their longest side at 960 pixels (i.e. they fit in a 960x960 square), and the thumbnails fit in a 480x480 square.
 So save two copies of the photo to the img folder: a large one called BASE-IMAGE-NAME.jpg and a smaller one called BASE-IMAGE-NAME_480.jpg.
 BASE-IMAGE-NAME should ideally have no whitespace.

+####NOTE ABOUT building:
+from the root directory run 'grunt build'.
+This creates a 'dist' directory, which is to be uploaded to the webserver.